corona-python/corona-model/README.md

 Intervals of continuous increases and decreases are counted and, after an initial denial delay, the count is compared against a threshold to begin and end lockdown.
 The lockdown duration, thresholds and isolation (aka shelter in place) compliance rate can specified in the lockdown menus.
+As an option, lockdown may be forced to end after the specified duration regardless of trend data.
 Future versions may utilize a moving average based threshold to make it easier to introduce randomization.

 **Who Gets Sick?**